ByteSumoLtd/pyESN/readme.md

 # HyperSphere Implementation

-This library is a fork of the original pyESN, that implements the Nature paper: [Echo State Networks with Self-Normalizing Activations on the Hyper-Sphere](https://arxiv.org/abs/1903.11691)
+This library is a fork of the original pyESN, that implements the paper found on arxiv here: [Echo State Networks with Self-Normalizing Activations on the Hyper-Sphere](https://arxiv.org/abs/1903.11691)

 # Examples